BIBLE PASSAGE:

 miserable.
 His purpose was to offer us the opportunity to experience

-a more fulfilling life and to provide us with a confidence that we will
+a more fulfilling life and to provide us with confidence that we will

 spend an eternity in heaven.